Yoast/wordpress-seo/readme.txt

 * Fixes a bug where, even if `Show author archives without posts in search results` is enabled, the archive page would have a `noindex` in the `robots` metatag.
 * Fixes a bug where notices about incorrect calls to `wpdb::prepare` would be thrown on Yoast SEO Premium activation.
 * Fixes a bug where pagination meta tags would be wrong when using Query Loop Block with custom query variables.
-* Fixes a bug where the redirect notification would mention \"posts\" when a tag was deleted or trashed.
+* Fixes a bug where the redirect notification would mention "posts" when a tag was deleted or trashed.
-* Fixing a bug where adding special characters like \" »\" as a title separator would break the RSS feed.
+* Fixing a bug where adding special characters like "»" as a title separator would break the RSS feed.

 #### Other